Frederick Bakewell

-Frederick Collier Bakewell (29 September 1800 – 26 September 1869) was an English physicist who improved on the concept of the facsimile machine introduced by Alexander Bain in 1842 and demonstrated a working version at the 1851 World's Fair in London.
+Frederick Collier Bakewell (29 September 1800 – 26 September 1869) was an English physicist who improved on the concept of the facsimile machine introduced by Alexander Bain in 1842 and demonstrated a working version at The Great Exhibition of 1851 in London.

 Biography

 Born in Wakefield, West Yorkshire, he eventually moved to Hampstead, Middlesex where he lived until his death.
 He is buried in a family grave in Kensal Green Cemetery.

 Bakewell was married to Henrietta Darbyshire with whom he had two sons, Robert and Armitage.